-A less commonly talked about spirit is an unidentified 15-year old boy called the Thing.
-The Thing caused great terror among the staff during President Taft’s time in office.
-In fact, the military aide to Taft, wrote a letter to his sister telling her about the ghost.
+A less commonly talked about spirit is an unidentified 15-year old boy, seen first by Ms. Marsh, personal maid to First Lady Helen Taft, and described as a young boy with unkempt hair and sad blue eyes.
+The apparition was unkindly referred to as the Thing.
+The Thing caused great terror among the staff during President Taft’s time in office, a single term from 1909 – 1913.
+In fact, a military aide to Taft wrote a letter to his sister telling her about the ghost.
 He said “The ghost, it seems, is a young boy about fourteen or fifteen years old . . .
 They say that the first knowledge one has of the presence of the Thing is a slight pressure on the shoulder, as if someone were leaning over your shoulder to see what you might be doing.”
 At one point President Taft told his staff that the first one to repeat stories about the Thing would be fired.

 More Paranormal Activity at the White House

 President Thomas Jefferson is said to haunt the White House.
 His spirit is said to be playing the violin in the Yellow Oval Room.
 The spirit of Dolly Madison is reported to protect the Rose Garden.
-And the Blue Room is apparently haunted by President Tyler, proposing to his second wife Julia Gardner.
+And the Blue Room is apparently haunted by President Tyler, stuck in a state of nerves as he eternally proposes to his second wife Julia Gardner.

 The attic of the White House is apparently haunted by President Harrison.
 Harrison was the first president to pass away in the White House.
 Abigail Adams liked to hang her laundry to dry in the East Room.
 Staff today say that they can smell wet laundry and lavender.

 One of the more famous spirits to take up residence in the White House is the ghost of Anna Surratt.
 She is there banging on doors and asking to see President Jackson.
-It is said that she is begging for pardon for her mother Mary.
-Mary Surratt was one of the Lincoln assassination conspirators.
+It is said that she is begging for a presidential pardon for her mother Mary.

 Other Notable Spirits That Reside at 1600 Pennsylvania Avenue